Get your reading workshop ready to go with this free collection of ideas and resources.

-If you are new to reading workshop or just on the lookout for new resources, we have created a guide to help you get started.
+If you are new to reading workshop or just on the lookout for new materials, we have created a guide to help you get started.

 We often receive questions from new teachers or teachers who are looking at testing out a workshop approach in their classroom.
-We have a variety of resources to help with this but if you are new to reading workshop, it can be overwhelming to know where to start.
+On our site we have a variety of resources to help with this but if you are new to reading workshop, it can be overwhelming to know where to start.
 For this reason, we have put together this guide to help you get started.

 We have included links to the coordinating resources on our site (all free) when appropriate.

-Click on the blue text to be taken to each free resource.
+Click on the dark blue text below to be taken to each free resource.

 What is Reader’s Workshop?

 First of all, it is important to know what reading workshop is.
-Below is a short description of what workshop looks like in many classrooms, keep in mind that time frames can vary a bit and that some days things may look a bit different depending on the focus.
+Below is a short description of what workshop looks like in many classrooms.
+Time frames can vary depending on your school and expectations.

-- Reading Mini-Lesson – A true reading workshop begins with a 5 to 15 minute mini-lesson that focuses on a specific concept or skill.
-Many times this includes some type of read aloud.
-Some teachers prefer to read the suggested book for the lesson during a read aloud time earlier in the day or even the day before.
+- Reading Mini-Lesson – A true reading workshop begins with a 5 to 15 minute mini-lesson.
+This mini-lesson focuses on a specific concept or skill.
+Sometimes you might reference a read aloud.
+Often, it is a good idea to read this book before the lesson.
+Maybe as a time filler the day before as you are waiting on dismissal.
+You don’t want the whole mini-lesson to be your read aloud.
 This allows the students to enjoy the story before being asked to focus on a specific concept or purpose.
-It also helps the teacher keep the mini-lesson within the 15 minute suggested time frame because only the portion of the story that is needed for the lesson can be reread.

 - Independent Reading and Teacher Conferencing – Following the mini-lesson, students move to self-selected or independent reading.
-During this time students should be given a task to complete in order to help them stay focused and to allow them to practice a new skill.
-This can be something as simple as placing post-its in their books to illustrate the lesson that was taught, or it can be as directed as a graphic organizer for students to fill out.
-As students read independently and respond to their reading in very specific ways, the teacher conferences with individual students.
+During this time students should be given a task to complete.
+The idea is for them to have the opportunity to practice the skill taught in the mini-lesson.
+They should not be spending the entire time writing instead of reading.
+Think simple!
+Maybe a post-it note response or an exit ticket.
+As students read independently and practice the new skill, the teacher conferences with individual students.
 (You will find conferencing forms in our reading management binder – link below.)

-- Lesson Wrap-Up – At the conclusion of independent reading, the class returns to a meeting spot to review the lesson and discuss what students did to practice a new skill on their own.
+- Lesson Wrap-Up – At the conclusion of independent reading, the class returns to a meeting spot.
+Here they will review the lesson and discuss what students did to practice a new skill on their own.

-- Literacy Centers – In our classrooms, we then immediately follow Reader’s Workshop with our Literacy Centers to finish out our Language Arts block of time.
+- Literacy Centers – In our classrooms, we then immediately follow Reader’s Workshop with our Literacy Centers.
 This is the time where students can complete Word Work, Vocabulary & Comprehension Building Activities or other reading skills practice.
 It is also the time that we meet with our small leveled guided reading groups.

 Now that you have an idea what your reading block will look like, it is time to think organization.
 We have a collection of binders that fit well into a workshop approach.